Reputation & Crisis

-- Audit and assess the risks and opportunities of key plans and initiatives
+- Audit and assess the risks and upsides of key plans and initiatives

 - Create stakeholder maps and lines of engagement

-- Construct messages and narratives which address issues and change positively
+- Construct messages and narratives which address major issues and change positively

 - Influence and transform agendas